elastic/enterprise-search-sharepoint-server-connector/README.md

 enterprise_search_sync_thread_count: 5
 ```

-For the Linux distribution with atleast 2 GB RAM and 4 vCPUs, you can increase the thread counts if the overall CPU and RAM are under utilized i.e. below 60-70%.
+For a Linux distribution with at least 2 GB RAM and 4 vCPUs, you can increase thread counts— if the overall CPU and RAM are underutilized, i.e. below 60-70%.

 #### `sharepoint_workplace_user_mapping`